 Teaching methods include a combination of lecture, tutorials and smaller group seminars.

 Seminars are small group classes lead by a professor to discuss parts of the course in detail.
 They complement the lectures and help to monitor your progress.
 Science-based courses will include laboratory sessions and project groups.

 You will be fully integrated into the University and study alongside British students.
-We don’t have special courses reserved only for Study Abroad students.

 We use a variety of assessment methods:

 - Continuous assessment or submission of coursework, including long essays or dissertations to supplement examinations